alphagov/transition-config/README.md

 1. In the `redirector` directory, create a new configuration file containing the nginx server block(s) needed for the site.

-1. Add the mappings CSV to the data directory.

 1. Add WEBSITE to `sites.sh`.

 1. Copy the static assets from `redirector/static/_skeleton` to